ogie15/ATTUNE-AZURE-RESOURCES-ISO-27001-2013-COMPLIANCE-REPORT/Get Azure ISO 27001-2013 Non-Compliant Resources Report.md

 1. UserName: This is the Username of the Azure Administrator corresponding to the `AzureUserName` set in the Inputs Tab.
 1. PasswordString: This is the Password of the Azure Administrator corresponding to the `AzurePassword` set in the Inputs Tab.
-1. SubscriptionName: This holds an array of Azure Subscriptions corresponding to the `AzureSubscription` set in the Inputs Tab.
+1. SubscriptionName: This holds an array of Azure Subscriptions corresponding to the `AzureSubscriptions` set in the Inputs Tab.

 Next, a connection to Azure is made.